 As mentioned earlier, anchor links make it easy to quickly find relevant information.
 If a particular post or page on a website is lengthy, the anchor feature makes it simpler for users to navigate through it.

-They can jump to the top or bottom of the page/post with a single click, enhancing the user experience on mobile.
+They can jump to the top or bottom of the page/post with a single tap, enhancing the mobile user experience.
 Enabling smooth scrolling can further improve user experience by allowing users to glide to specific sections without abrupt movements.

 Efficient Website Browsing with Smooth Scrolling